 How do I progress on Rouvy?

-Some say gamification is the future of indoor cycling, and Rouvy now supports progression levels, much like Zwift, in a process that it calls your Rouvy Career.
+Some say gamification is the future of indoor cycling, and Rouvy now supports progression levels, much like Zwift, in a process it calls your Rouvy Career.

 You gain Experience Points as you ride; once you’ve earned the target for your level, you’ll automatically level up.
-At the same time, you earn Coins which, similarly to Zwift, you can use to customise your avatar.
+At the same time, you earn Coins, which, similarly to Zwift, you can use to customise your avatar.

 Rouvy starts off with a calibration phase to work out what you’re capable of before it starts to track your Rouvy Career progression.

-Within each of the nine levels, which range from Starter to Legend, there are a series of sub-levels, so that there are 80 levels in total.
+Within each of the nine levels, which range from Starter to Legend, there are a series of sub-levels, so there are 80 levels in total.
 Level up and you get a new virtual badge and (unspecified) prizes from Rouvy’s partners.

 What courses are there on Rouvy?

 There are more than 1,300 routes that support the augmented reality feature.
-These include iconic climbs from Italy and France like Mont Ventoux and the Passo dello Stelvio, as well as sections of famous sportives such as the Fred Whitton (which takes place in the Lake District in the UK).
+These include iconic climbs from Italy and France such as Mont Ventoux and the Passo dello Stelvio, as well as sections of famous sportives such as the Fred Whitton (which takes place in the Lake District in the UK).

 Rouvy includes a search function that enables you to find routes that match your criteria for where you want to ride.

-Beyond augmented reality courses there are thousands of standard, point-of-view video routes to ride, with categories including the Alps, the Pyrenees and mountain bike trails.
+Beyond augmented-reality courses, there are thousands of standard, point-of-view video routes to ride, with categories including the Alps, the Pyrenees and mountain bike trails.

-As we’ve already mentioned, Rouvy’s route catalogue suggests there’s currently a total of 245,697 km worth of video routes available in the game, which is a little mind-boggling.
+As we’ve already mentioned, Rouvy’s route catalogue suggests there’s currently a total of 245,697km worth of video routes available in the game, which is a little mind-boggling.

 While Rouvy used to allow users to upload their own ride videos and create custom routes to add to the app’s library, it has now closed that option.